-At 15 I dropped out of high school.
+At 15 I stopped going to school.
 I was a troublemaker in school and constantly at the edge of repeating the class due to horrible grades.

-I think generally there are many reasons for that, but one of them was that I grew up in a rather poor family, well financially at least.
+I think generally there are many reasons for it, but one of them was that I grew up in a rather "poor" family, well financially at least.
 I'm not taking this as an excuse, but let me give you some more context.

 We just moved from Germany to Austria into a tiny village.
 And besides having little money, this of course made me & my family the perfect outsiders.
 I mean, just imagine this German family with a strong German accent moving into a tiny village on the Austrian countryside.
 My nickname was essentially "Nazi" or "Piefke", which is a slightly friendlier version of calling you a Nazi.
 Getting insulted & called this way was kind of part of my childhood there, but I eventually got used to it.
 It also started to get better once I learned the proper Austrian dialect so I could hide the fact that I'm from Germany.

-I figured early on that these kids are just being kids and have no idea what they're actually talking about and did a good job ignoring them.
-But I do believe all of this made me become someone who always rebelled against something.
+I figured early on that these kids are just being kids and have no idea what they're actually talking about.
+So I mostly just ignored them.
+Yet, I do believe all of this made me become someone who always rebelled against something.

 I rebelled against everyone, especially teachers who also loved to make fun of me.
-Ultimately, this very much influenced my grades & willingness to be any part of a system that I increasingly started to dislike very much.
+Ultimately, this influenced my grades & willingness to be part of any system that I increasingly started to dislike very much.

-Another reason might be the fact that my father passed away very early on and I grew up without a father figure who could guide me a bit in the right direction.
+Another reason might be the fact that my father passed away very early on and I grew up without a father figure who could guide me in the right direction.
 But honestly, I still try to deny the truth of that.
 I'd say I was pretty okay with not having a father.
 I did have the best mother I can imagine.
-But still, rebellion was always part of my life from early on, and my single mother very much supported that.
+But still, rebellion was deeply ingrained in me, and my single mother very much supported that.

 At the age of 15 I didn’t really know what to do.
 My main interest was skateboarding and being outside.
 I loved skateboarding because in the skateboard community no one gives a shit where you're from.
-Everything that counts is that you skateboard.
+Everything that counts is that you skate.
 Skateboarding is the ultimate sport for outsiders.
-You don't rely on a team and other skateboarders are usually also outsiders who can't deal with organized team sports.
+You don't rely on a team and other skateboarders are usually also outsiders who can't deal with arbitrary rules or organized team sports.

 Like I mentioned, my single mother was busy raising us four kids.
 I still don't know how she managed to do that.
 We struggled to pay for the books we needed for school, so you can imagine going to a more fancy school wasn’t even an option for me.
-Besides that, I really sucked at school.
+Besides that, it was clear that "school" wasn't where I will stay for long.

 But still, a couple friends of mine went to a college highly recommended by my high school teachers, otherwise “I wouldn’t be able to make it in life” they said.